JTEC Provides Communications and Media Training to Camps

 In this short video, Gina McReynolds, Assistant Director at JCC Ranch Camp, discusses her experience in the JTEC Program and details the benefits the program had on her and her camp.

-For more information about the program, please contact Technology Program Manager Kevin Martone.
+If you have any questions about the program, please reach out to Technology Program Manager Kevin Martone.